JuliaRobotics/Caesar.jl/docs/src/faq.md

 Yes, see [the Julia embedding documentation page](https://docs.julialang.org/en/v1/manual/embedding/index.html).

 ### ROS Integration
-ROS integration is a priority for this project and will accompany the so-called ['prime time'](https://github.com/JuliaRobotics/RoME.jl/issues/147) release of the code.

 ROS and ZMQ interfaces are closely related.

-> **Voice** Please add your voice of support or suggestions on [ROS integration here](https://github.com/JuliaRobotics/Caesar.jl/issues/227).

-> **WIP** Please see work on an initial PoC (still using PyCall) via our [wiki developer docs here](https://github.com/JuliaRobotics/Caesar.jl/wiki/ROS-PoC).
+Please see the [ROS Integration Page](examples/using_ros.md) for details on using ROS with Caesar.jl.

 ### Why ZMQ Middleware Layer (multilang)?
 [Zero Message Queue (ZMQ)](https://zeromq.org/) is a widely used data transport layer used to build various other multiprocess middleware with wide support among other programming languages.
 Caesar.jl has on been used with a direct ZMQ type link, which is similar to a ROS workflow.
 Contributions are welcome for binding ZMQ endpoints for a non-ROS messaging interface.